Extreme heat could affect World Cup matches: Miami-Dade urges caution to visitors

 Related videos:

-This metric combines temperature, humidity, solar radiation, and wind to calculate the actual thermal stress on the body: an air temperature of 40 degrees with 30% humidity is equivalent to about 26 degrees of wet bulb temperature, the threshold at which players' performance begins to deteriorate.
+This metric combines temperature, humidity, solar radiation, and wind to calculate the actual thermal stress on the body: an air temperature of 40 degrees with 30% humidity is equivalent to about 26 degrees of wet bulb temperature, the threshold at which players' performance begins to decline.

-"Almost half of the matches in the World Cup have at least a 50% chance of experiencing heat that could affect performance, and 97 out of the 104 scheduled matches face a higher likelihood of limiting conditions due to climate change," detailed World Weather Attribution.
+"Almost half of the matches in the World Cup have at least a 50% chance of experiencing heat that could impact performance, and 97 out of the 104 scheduled matches face a higher likelihood of limiting conditions due to climate change," detailed World Weather Attribution.

 In light of this situation, the Department of Environmental Resource Management and the Emergency Management Department of Miami-Dade are working with the stadium organizers and the Fan Fest to ensure access to cooling areas and free hydration stations.